ethyca/fides/docs/fidesops/docs/guides/manual_data.md

 In this section we'll cover:

 - How to describe a manual dataset
+- How to send manual data to resume the access portion of a privacy request
-- How to send manual data to resume a privacy request
+- How to send manual data to resume the erasure portion of a privacy request

 ## Overview